williamouyang/okta.github.io/_source/_posts/2015-05-08-software-engineering-design-principles.md

 * Automate every aspect of the deployment including long running db migrations
 * All artifacts are immutable and versioned
-* All code modules get depenendcies automatically from central artifact server
+* All code modules get dependencies automatically from central artifact server
 * Creation of base images and provisioning of new hardware is automated
 * All forms of testing are automated
 * Development environment setup is automated